posita/dyce/docs/countin.md

 !!! info

     The Archimedean visualization technique mentioned in the [aforementioned article](https://www.mathsisfun.com/algebra/infinite-series.html) also adapts well to this case.
-    It involves no algebra and is left as an exercise to the reader…at least one with nothing more pressing to do.
+    It involves no algebra and is left as an exercise to the reader … at least one with nothing more pressing to do.

 Armed with this knowledge, we can now model “Evens Up” using our ``#!python risus_combat_driver`` from above.
 We can also deploy a trick using ``#!python partial`` to parameterize use of the Goliath Rule.